sassoftware/viya4-deployment/README.md

 For example:

-First we lookup the ingress controller's loadbalancer endpoint.
-Here, we will use kubectl but we could have also checked in the cloud providers portal.
+First lookup the ingress controller's loadbalancer endpoint.
+The example below uses kubectl.
+This information can also be looked up in the cloud providers portal.

 ```bash
 $ kubectl get service -n ingress-nginx